codacy/pulse-user-docs/docs/metrics/accelerate-wip.md

 ## See also

--   Report data to Pulse using the [GitHub integration](../one-click-integrations/github-integration.md)
+-   Report data to Pulse using the [GitHub integration](../one-click-integrations/github-integration.md) or the [Bitbucket integration](../one-click-integrations/bitbucket-integration.md)